-Anchovies are small pelagic fish which feed on small crustaceans (zooplanktons).
-The body is vertically compressed with long snouts that overhang a large, lower opening mouth.
-Their dorsal surface has bluish-green and underneath silver gray.
+Anchovies are small pelagic fish that feed on small crustaceans (zooplankton).
+The body is vertically compressed with long snouts that overhang a large, lower-opening mouth.
+Their dorsal surface is bluish-green and underneath silver gray.
 They typically grow up to 7 inches in length and weigh about 10 g.

 Anchovies usually spawn throughout the year depending on the region; generally in pelagic waters of coastal areas and estuaries.
-Lifespan is about 5 years.
+The lifespan is about 5 years.

 Anchovies are often migratory forage fish Estuaries and bays provide important habitat for the northern anchovy, which spends significant time in these habitats.
 They feed primarily on planktonic crustaceans and fish larvae.

 Anchovies hold 131 calories per 100 g.
-Despite its small size, anchovy and its products offer unique nutritional and health benefits by having essenatial fatty acids, protein, minerals and vitamins.
+Despite its small size, anchovy and its products offer unique nutritional and health benefits by having essential fatty acids, protein, minerals, and vitamins.

 Being an oily fish, anchovies are an ideal source of vitamin A, vitamin D, and more importantly a unique source long chain omega-3 fatty acids (PUFA).

-Its protein is easily digestible and composes all the essential amino acids which favourably complement cereals and legumes protein.
+Its protein is easily digestible and composes all the essential amino acids that favorably complement cereals and legumes protein.

-Anchovy's fat composes the highest concentartion of omega-3s fatty acids; eicosapentaenoicacid (EPA) and docosahexaenoic acid (DHA) for any marine fish.
-2.0 oz serving contains 1,200 mg of omega-3's.
-Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of neural system, especially in infants and children.
+Anchovy's fat tissue composes the highest concentrtion of omega-3s fatty acids; eicosapentaenoicacid (EPA) and docosahexaenoic acid (DHA) for any marine fish.
+2.0 oz serving contains 1,200 mg of omega-3s.
+Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of the neural system, especially in infants and children.

-Anchovies are small source of vitamin-A (50 IU/100 g). vitamin-A and omega-3's are essential for healthy mucosa and skin.
+Anchovies are a small source of vitamin A (50 IU/100 g). vitamin-A and omega-3 are essential for healthy mucosa and skin.

-The Food and Drug Administration (FDA) recommend that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.
+The Food and Drug Administration (FDA) recommends that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.